(MA, MPhil, DPhil Oxon)

-- (with Sarah Fine and Zofia Stemplowska) Political Theory, Here and Now: Essays in Honour of David Miller (Oxford University Press, forthcoming)
+- (with Sarah Fine and Zofia Stemplowska) Political Philosophy, Here and Now: Essays in Honour of David Miller (Oxford University Press, forthcoming)

 ARTICLES AND BOOK CHAPTERS

-- “What structural injustice theory leaves out", Ethical Theory and Moral Practice, forthcoming.
+“What structural injustice theory leaves out", Ethical Theory and Moral Practice, 2021.

 - “The ethical implications of benefiting from injustice”, in Hugh LaFollette (ed.), Ethics in Practice: An Anthology (5th edition) (Wiley Blackwell, 2020).

 - “Restitution post bellum: property, inheritance, and corrective justice”, Journal of Applied Philosophy 36,3 (2019), 357-365 pdf